nathanbumpus/Trinity-2.8.4-Marconi/dataqc.md

 <p>Any over represented sequences that do not have any data available should be blasted against the NCBI database</p>

-<p>If we now perform a head command one of the fastq files in the trimmed_reads directory we should see something like this.</p>
+<p>If we now perform a head command on one of the fastq files in the trimmed_reads directory we should see something like this.</p>

 ```
 @D1317JN1:268:C5A93ACXX:4:1101:1719:2086_forward/1